 If you are looking for the highest paying college major, whether it’s for a bachelor’s degree job or requires a master’s degree, it will serve you well, without a doubt!
 And here’s the logic… If you are going to spend your time, effort, and energy on earning a degree, it should also benefit you financially in the long run.
 Check out the top high paying career choices below!

 Start by earning: Bachelor of Science in Human Physiology, Bachelor of Science in Human Physiology, Bachelor of Science in Human Biology, or Bachelor of Science in Health Sciences – Surgical Technology

-Physicians and surgeons earn annual median pay of $208,000 as of 2016.
-Employment in physician’s offices, academia, government, and hospitals is expected to grow up to 13% until 2026.
+According to the Bureau of Labor Statistics, Physicians and surgeons earn an annual median salary of $229,3000.
+Employment in physician’s offices, academia, government, and hospitals is expected to grow up to 3% between 2022 and 2032.